iredmail/docs/installation/install.iredmail.on.openbsd.md

 > existing files/configurations althought it will backup files before modifing,
 > and it may be not working as expected.

-To install iRedMail on RHEL or CentOS Linux, you need:
+To install iRedMail on OpenBSD, you need:

-* A FRESH, working RHEL or CentOS system.
+* A FRESH, working OpenBSD system.
 Supported releases are listed on [Download](../download.html) page.
 * At least `1 GB` of memory is required for low traffic production server.
   Spam/Virus scanning will take most system resource.
+* Required OpenBSD installation file sets are (replace `[XX]` by the real OpenBSD release number):

+    * base[XX].tgz
+    * etc[XX].tgz
+    * comp[XX].tgz
+    * man[XX].tgz
+    * xbase[XX].tgz

+Notes:

+* All binary packages will be installed with command `pkg_add -i`.
+* Apache chroot is disabled by default, required by iRedAdmin - the web-based admin panel.
+* PF is enabled by default, with basic rules for ssh and mail services.
+* System built-in [`spamd(8)`](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man8/spamd.8) is enabled by default for greylisting, whitelisting, blacklisting.
+* Sendmail is disabled by default, replaced by Postfix.

 ## Preparations